Methods of Preparation of Aldehydes

 - By using chromic oxide(CrO3): The reaction of toluene or substituted toluene in the presence of chromic acid in acetic anhydride produces benzylidene diacetate.
 Then the benzylidene diacetate on hydrolysis gives the corresponding benzaldehyde.

 - By Gatterman –Koch reaction: The treatment of carbon monoxide and hydrogen chloride with benzene or its derivative in the presence of aluminium chloride gives benzaldehyde or substituted benzaldehyde.
 This is called Gatterman –Koch reaction.

 Frequently Asked Questions – FAQs

 What is meant by aldehyde?

 Aldehyde, part of a family of organic compounds in which a carbon atom forms a double bond with an oxygen atom, one single bond with a hydrogen atom, and one single bond with another atom or group of atoms known as R in general chemical formulas and structural diagrams.

 Aldehydes have a sp2-hybridised, planar carbon core that is bound to oxygen by a double bond and hydrogen by a single bond.
 Typically, the C – H bond is not acidic.

 Formaldehyde is used as plant germicides, insecticides, and fungicides in the embalming, tanning, and processing of glues and polymeric items.
 It is also used for modelling and drug checking.
 Formaldehyde forms Bakelite when combined with phenol and is used in paints, coatings, and adhesives.

 What are natural aldehydes?

-Aldehydes are a class of reactive, organic compounds that can be formed in natural products such as cinnamon bark (cinnamaldehyde) and vanilla bean (vanillin) as well as in laboratories.
+Aldehydes are a class of reactive, organic compounds that can be found in natural products such as cinnamon bark (cinnamaldehyde) and vanilla bean (vanillin) as well as in laboratories.